Ami Horowitz hopes to 'bring some sanity' to Dem debate stage as he launches 2020 bid

 The filmmaker says he never previously ascribed to one particular party, saying he values "ideology" and has been "critical" of Republicans and Democrats as well as current and previous presidents.

-"Why I decide now, specifically the Democratic campaign, was because I see a party that is ripping itself apart.
+"Why I decide to run for the Democratic nomination now was because I see a party that is ripping itself apart.
 It's almost imploding because of the radicalization of its ideologies of the past few years," Horowitz said.
-"I think the Democratic Party is almost a warped physics and moved the gravitational center of the party so far to the left that I think it's making itself unelectable.
+"I think the Democratic Party has almost warped physics and moved the gravitational center of the party so far to the left that I think it's making itself unelectable.
 And I don't think we're a healthy country if we have one strong party and one weak party and I think that's the road we're going down.
 So I want to bring some sanity to this insane process that I see going on with the Democrats."

-Horowitz slammed what he referred to as "radical" policy positions Democrats have taken like on late-term abortions, open borders, and how the other Democratic candidates in the race are "running away" from capitalism, which he insisted the "vast majority of the country" oppose.
+The Los Angeles native slammed what he referred to as "radical" policy positions Democrats have taken like late-term abortions, open borders, and how the other Democratic candidates in the race are "running away" from capitalism and towards socialism, which he insisted the "vast majority of the country" oppose.

-"Capitalism is the greatest idea that man ever created to bring more people out of poverty, create more wealthy than any other thing created by man and they're running away from that label," Horowitz said.
+"Capitalism is the greatest idea that man ever created to bring more people out of poverty, create more wealth than any other thing created by man and they're running away from that label," Horowitz said.

 His message to those who dismiss what he considers to be a "guerrilla campaign" as a joke is that he is "deadly serious" and is willing to "take this all the way" to the DNC convention next year, but acknowledged that the odds weren't in his favor.

 "Stranger things have happened, okay?"
 Horowitz explained.
-"Who would have thought that when Donald Trump announced that that was a serious campaign?
+"Who would have thought that when Donald Trump announced that it was a serious campaign?
 Guess what; he's now the president of the United States...
-I'm here to say and I'm deadly serious about this because the issues that we're dealing with are deadly serious."
+I'm here to stay and I'm deadly serious about this because the issues that we're dealing with are deadly serious."

 Within 48 hours since launching his campaign, Horowitz has collected over 8,000 individual donors, which is roughly 12 percent of the 65,000 he needs to be allowed on the debate stage, hoping that he can replicate the success of Marianne Williamson, who announced on Thursday she met that donor threshold.